How to Become a Medical Laboratory Scientist (MLS)

 - Bachelor’s degree: Many bachelor’s degrees take four years to complete although some ambitious students may finish faster.
 Students may complete a bachelor’s degree through the United States military, although this will still take the same amount of time and will require service in the armed forces.

 - Work experience: In order to be eligible for certification, the individual must either complete a NAACLS-accredited MLS bachelor’s degree program (in which case the work experience requirement is waived) or have adequate work experience.
 The latter could take up to five years in some cases, as outlined above.

 - Certification: Individuals must pass an examination in order to become certified to work as a medical laboratory scientist.
 The exam itself takes only one day, however, preparation, including application approval and scheduling, could take months to complete.

-- Total time: Not including the time it takes to finish a high school degree, an individual could begin working as a medical laboratory scientist in less than five years, which includes time to complete a bachelor’s degree, obtain relevant work experience (if necessary), and schedule and pass the examination required for certification.
-While this may be longer than required for some technician jobs, medical laboratory scientists work in an extremely rewarding field and are tasked with a number of additional responsibilities, making the time commitment work it for many that choose to pursue the career.
+Not including the time it takes to finish a high school degree, an individual could begin working as a medical laboratory scientist in less than five years, which includes time to complete a bachelor’s degree, obtain relevant work experience (if necessary), and schedule and pass the examination required for certification.
+While this may be longer than required for some technician jobs, medical laboratory scientists work in an extremely rewarding field and are tasked with a number of additional responsibilities, making the time commitment work for many that choose to pursue the career.

 As previously mentioned, the American Society for Clinical Laboratory Science (ASCLS 2020) states there are 12 US states and territories that require a state-specific or facility-granted license.
 Some, but not all of these states and territories will accept national certification from ASCP in lieu of state licensure requirements: